maftuna-coder/project-website/README.txt

-I used HTML, CSS and Bootstrap 4 to creat this web page.
+I used HTML, CSS and Bootstrap 4 to create this web page.